 Jeff has a long track record of success in launching and building new consumer retail products, international supply chain management, and the development of retail sales distribution (both online and brick and mortar including through Best Buy, Target, Amazon and Costco), logistics and fulfillment strategies.
 He has also been responsible for the creation and execution of go-to-market plans for products in a variety of spaces including IoT and consumer wearables.
 Mr. Baltz received his BA in Business Administration and Management from Cal State-Chico.

-President of Active Learning Services and Founder and Chief Academic Officer of Foundry College, an online college designed to provide automation-resistant skills, formerly served as Founding Dean of the Minerva Schools at the Keck Graduate Institute, Director of the Center for Advanced Study in the Behavioral Sciences at Stanford University, and chair of the Department of Psychology, Dean of Social Sciences at Harvard University.
+President of Active Learning Services and Founder and Chief Academic Officer of Foundry College, an online college designed to provide automation-resistant skills, formerly served as Founding Dean of the Minerva Schools at the Keck Graduate Institute, Director of the Center for Advanced Study in the Behavioral Sciences at Stanford University and chair of the Department of Psychology as well as Dean of Social Sciences at Harvard University.
 He received his BA from UCLA and a PhD from Stanford, both in psychology and, among other honors, the Cattell Award, a Guggenheim Fellowship and election to Academia Rodinensis pro Remediatione, the Society of Experimental Psychologists and the American Academy of Arts and Sciences.

 Hugh Knowles Professor of Neuroscience at Northwestern University, is also Director of the Auditory Neuroscience Laboratory which focuses on the biology of auditory learning.
-Dr. Kraus was one of the first to show that the adult nervous system has the potential for reorganization following learning and, through a series of studies involving thousands of research participants, her research has found that our lives in sound shape auditory processing.
+Dr. Kraus was one of the first to show that the adult nervous system, and the auditory brainstem in particular, has the potential for reorganization following learning.
+Through a series of studies involving thousands of participants, her research has found that our lives in sound critically and continuously shape auditory processing.
 She received a BA from Swarthmore College and a PhD in Neuroscience from Northwestern, has served on the advisory or editorial board of numerous scientific publications and currently is a member of the Research Committee of the American Hearing Research Foundation.

 Co-founder and Chief Scientific Officer of Posit Science, has published more than 250 scientific papers, received numerous awards and prizes including the Russ Prize, Ipsen Prize, Zülch Prize, Thomas Alva Edison Patent Award and Purkinje Medal and, in 2016, was awarded one of the world's top neuroscience honors, the Kavli Prize, for his achievements in the field of brain plasticity.
 Grantee of nearly 100 patents, he and his work have been highlighted in hundreds of books about the brain, learning, rehabilitation, and plasticity.
 A member of both the National Academy of Medicine and National Academy of Science, he earned his BS at the University of Portland and his PhD at Johns Hopkins.